thisisishara/gadget-badget-web-client/README.md

   3. Apache Tomcat Server 9

 How to Clone and Run:
-  *.
-Clone the project from GitHub in Eclipse
+  1. Clone the project from GitHub in Eclipse
-  *.
-Make sure the Tomcat 9 is selected as the default server in project facets.
+  2. Make sure the Tomcat 9 is selected as the default server in project facets.
-  *.
-Add JRE 1.8 to the Module Path/Build Path in case it is not already inclueded or is containing errors.
+  3. Add JRE 1.8 to the Module Path/Build Path in case it is not already inclueded or is containing errors.
-  *.
-Update the project using Maven
+  4. Update the project using Maven
-  *.
-Run both UserClient and UserService projects in the same server together.
+  5. Run both UserClient and UserService projects in the same server together.
-  *.
-If URLs are not working, ake sure that the Tomcat 9 port is set to 8080, if not,
+  6. If URLs are not working, ake sure that the Tomcat 9 port is set to 8080, if not,
        - change ports mentioned as 8080 in UserClient Project's JavaScript files and servlets to a compatible server port.

-* Note that UserClient calls the UserService RESTful Web Service, thus both projects have been integrated and thus, UserClient will not work as expected without UserService.
+* Note that UserClient calls the UserService RESTful Web Service, both projects have been integrated, which means that UserClient will not work as expected without UserService.